AkaiShuichiX/096-InstantEnrage/README.md

 # 096 InstantEnrage - SCP:SL
 Exiled SCP: SL Plugin that when you look at SCP-096 will instantly make SCP-096 angry

-This plugin is only compatible with [EXILED FRAMEWORK](https://github.com/Exiled-Team/EXILED) 8.8.1 +
+This plugin is only compatible with [Exiled Framework](https://github.com/Exiled-Team/EXILED) --- 8.8.1 +

 ## Configuration
 ```yaml